nicholasadamou/node-encrypt/_secrets/README.md

 In order to have all API keys required they are encrypted and committed to the repository.

-- This requires the `key.txt` file which can be obtained by contacting `nicholasadamouemail@gmail.com`. `key.txt` should be placed in this folder.
+- This requires the `key.txt` file. `key.txt` should be placed in this folder.

 - Currently only files with `.json` extensions are supported.